karsha19/haraldoalbergaria.page/README.md

 ## The Map

-One of those buttons opens a [map](https://haraldoalbergaria.photos/map/) on where it is possible to see the locations where each photo uploaded to [my _Flickr_ account](https://www.flickr.com/photos/hpfilho/) have been taken.
+One of the buttons opens a [map](https://haraldoalbergaria.photos/map/) on where it is possible to see the locations where each photo uploaded to [my _Flickr_ account](https://www.flickr.com/photos/hpfilho/) have been taken.

 [![Photos Map](https://github.com/hpfilho/hpfilho.github.io/blob/master/img/map.png)](https://haraldoalbergaria.photos/map/)